kadavilrahul/git_commands/git-guide.md

 This guide helps you get started with Git, a tool for tracking code changes and collaboration.
 Git saves versions of your project, allowing you to revert to earlier states and work with others, especially on platforms like GitHub.

-Let's learn the basics.
+Let's learn the basics step-by-step.

+## 1. Getting Started with Git

+This section covers the initial setup and basic local operations.

-## Install Git
+### Install Git

 Install Git on your computer.
 For Linux, use these commands: